-When it comes to childcare services, are pricier ones better?
+When it comes to preschool services, are pricier ones better?

-This question has become more pertinent, with the variation in childcare fees higher than before.
+This question has become more pertinent, with the variation in preschool fees higher than before.

 As of March 2016, the difference between the average and median monthly fee for full-day childcare was $148 – the widest gap in at least a decade.
 The median fee was $856, and the average was $1,004.